-BAC’s philosophy is grounded in data-based scientific research, Applied Behavior Analysis (ABA) - the educational standard and best practice for children on the Autism Spectrum.
+BAC’s philosophy is grounded in data-based scientific research, Applied Behavior Analysis (ABA) - the educational standard and best practice for individuals on the Autism Spectrum.

 Teaching methods are based on empirical research finding, and are modified and improved based on the student’s progress.

 All instructors hold a minimum of a bachelors degree in psychology or a related field and have completed our extensive training program.
 Staff are supervised by our Clinical Supervisors (who work directly under our Educational Director) who have several years of experience working with individuals with autism and either have or are completing their board certification in behavior analysis.

 Our Educational Director, who is a board certified behavior analyst, oversees the classrooms and all aspects of curriculum development, staff training, research, development of functional analysis of problem behavior, development of behavior plans, training, supervising BCBA candidates, and ensures the overall quality and effectiveness of the day-to-day education and treatment of our students.